Alejandro Bedoya

-Alejandro Bedoya (born April 29, 1987) is an American professional football player who plays as a midfielder and captains the Philadelphia Union of Major League Soccer.
+Alejandro Bedoya (born April 29, 1987) is an American professional soccer player who plays as a midfielder for the Philadelphia Union of Major League Soccer, and serves as their captain.

 Early life

 Bedoya, of Colombian descent, was born in New Jersey and raised in Weston, Florida, where he played youth soccer for local clubs; the AYSO club: Weston Fury, and FUTSOC USA ENIGMA Elite.
 In high school he won a state championship while playing for St. Thomas Aquinas High School in 2005.
 His father, Adriano, played professional soccer in Colombia with Millonarios, and his grandfather, Fabio, played for Deportes Quindío.

 Club career

 Örebro SK

 Although college seniors often enter the MLS SuperDraft, Bedoya explored options abroad.
 In late 2008, he signed a contract with Swedish club Örebro SK and joined the club on January 7, 2009.
 On April 6, he made his debut for Örebro SK coming on as a substitute in the 73rd minute.
 He scored his first goal for Örebro SK when he gave the team a 1–0 lead against Assyriska FF in the Svenska Cupen.
 Over the course of the season, Bedoya worked his way into the starting line-up and became a mainstay at central midfield in Örebro SK 4–3–3 formation.
 In February 2011, Bedoya was given a trial at English Premier League side Birmingham City, but was not signed.